EV

 Level 1 charging uses a standard 120-volt household outlet and the charging cable that comes with every EV.
 It is the simplest charging method, requiring no additional equipment or installation.
 You simply plug the supplied EVSE (Electric Vehicle Supply Equipment) into any grounded three-prong outlet and connect it to your car.

-Level 1 delivers approximately 1.2 to 1.8 kW of power, adding 3 to 5 miles of range per hour of charging.
+Level 1 delivers approximately 1.2 to 1.8 kW of power, commonly adding about 2 to 5 miles of range per hour of charging according to DOE consumer guidance.
 For a typical EV with a 60 kWh battery, a full charge from empty takes 40 to 60 hours.
-This sounds impractical, but it works well for plug-in hybrids (PHEVs) with smaller batteries (8-18 kWh) and for drivers who travel fewer than 30-40 miles per day.
+This sounds impractical, but it works well for plug-in hybrids (PHEVs) with smaller batteries and for drivers who travel fewer than 30-40 miles per day.

 The main advantages of Level 1 are zero installation cost, universal availability, and simplicity.
 Its drawbacks are slow charging speed and the inability to keep up with high daily mileage.
 For most battery electric vehicle (BEV) owners, Level 1 is best used as a temporary or supplementary charging option.